strands-project/v4r/CONTRIBUTING.md

 A package holds the source files which are located in './src'.
 The corresponding header files are located in './include/v4r/package_name/'

-By following this structur, new modules can be easily added to the corresponding CMakeLists.txt with
+By following this structure, new modules can be easily added to the corresponding CMakeLists.txt with
 ```cpp
 v4r_define_module(package_name REQUIRED components)
 ```